ms/buildtogether.tech/design/index.md

 who occasionally sketched class diagrams as part of a larger description of a design, and that's pretty much it.
 Unlike blueprints in architecture or flow diagrams in chemical engineering, UML doesn't actually seem to help practitioners very much <cite>Petre2013</cite>.

-If you have to use it because it's a course requirement, [PlantUML][plantuml] will convert specially-formatted text into diagrams for you, and the former are much easier for version control systems to work with.
+If you have to use UML because it's a course requirement, [PlantUML][plantuml] will convert specially-formatted text into diagrams for you, and the former are much easier for version control systems to work with.
+In my opinion, though, you'll get more out of investing time in the modeling tools described at the end of <span x="tooling"/>.

 </div>